diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 2/00-js-functions-scope.md

 #### What happens when we have variables with same name in global and in local scope ?

+When a variable with the same name exists in global and in the local scope, only the variable in the local scope will be available.

+We say that variables with the same name in the nested scope, shadow the ones from the hire scope.

 ```js
 var x = 5;